-Program Outcomes of the Electrical Engineering Program
+Student Outcomes of the Electrical Engineering Program

 The Computer Science Program Educational Objectives are (a) Graduates will demonstrate a synthesis of theory and practice in computer science and electrical engineering that will be expanded upon throughout their professional careers. (b) Graduates will act according to their ethical, global, social, legal, information security and other professional responsibilities. (c) Graduates entering industry positions will contribute effectively to the technology projects carried out by their respective employers. (d) Graduates who continue to advanced studies will successfully complete their chosen degree programs.

-Program Outcomes of the Computer Science Program
+Student Outcomes of the Computer Science Program